FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 to be of use in a working system, however using these models as the basis of interoperability will ensure that the resulting `@context` file will be understandable to the widest number of systems.

+> **Note:** The Data Models used here for `@context` generation are defined using OpenAPI 3.0
+> [Swagger format](https://swagger.io/specification).
+To help with the generation of IRIs the specification has been
+> extended with additional annotations as necessary.
+The `x-ngsi` attribute, as the name suggests is just a simple
+> [Specification Extension](https://swagger.io/specification/#specificationExtensions) - usually it is not relevant to
+> Swagger, and indeed you could generate a simple `@context` file without it, but the data held within in has been used
+> to help generate a rich [`@graph`](https://w3c.github.io/json-ld-syntax/#dfn-graph-object) and more comprehensive
+> documentation.
+>
+> The simple NGSI-LD `@context` generator in the tutorial defaults to using `uri.fiware.org` namespaces and updates with
+> corrected URIs based on the `x-ngsi.uri` and `x-ngsi.uri-prefix` attributes.
+The code and defaults found within this
+> tutorial can be altered if necessary.

 ## Amending Models

 The base data models are useful as a starting point but some enumerated values or attributes will be redundant other